Internachi certified professional inspector

 I am always looking for ways to further advance my goal of providing the best value in town and accordingly recently added another service to our repertoire.
 After months of training and testing I launched our sewer scope services in October of this year.

 What motivated me to finally launch this service?
-I was driving down a street just off the Halifax Peninsula and saw a home’s front yard being torn up, after noticing how the street beyone the yard had more patches than actual pavement from recent sewer work.
+I was driving down a street just off the Halifax Peninsula and saw a home’s front yard being torn up, after noticing how the street nearby had more patches than actual pavement from recent sewer work.
 I have also seen the results of sewage backup in a commercial building and thank my lucky stars I have never experienced it at home.
-I also remember that, as a high school student in the 90s, I lived in a neighbourhood that had issues with sewer pipes, it was a running joke about trying to predict how long until the next lawn was going to get dug up as it seemed literally every week (often during the winter) the excavators would be out in full force.
+I also remember that, as a high school student in the 90s, I lived in a neighbourhood that had constant issues with what I now know were Orangeburg sewer pipes, it was a running joke about trying to predict how long until the next lawn was going to get dug up as it seemed literally every week (often during the winter) the excavators would be out in full force.
 Of course, sewer backups don’t wait until a convenient time to appear, and you won’t have time to carefully vet contractors or price shop for the best deals.

 There is a common misconception that a sewer failure will be paid for by insurance or by the local utility (in our case Halifax Water).
 Unfortunately, standard home insurance usually does NOT cover sewage system failures.
 Of course, contact a licensed broker since we are home inspectors not insurance representatives for information specific to your home.